stephaneVercouillieBMID/slate/source/v2/draft.html.md

 ###  Specifing the WYSIWYS template

-The itsme **Confirm** is based on the notion of template, which helps pre-structure the action screen in the itsme app.
+The itsme® **Confirm** is based on the notion of template, which helps pre-structure the action screen in the itsme app.
 Using one of the available templates MUST be specified to form a valid **Confirm** Authentication Request.
 There are currently two templates available.

 <aside class="notice">If one of these template is used, the other MUST NOT be used in the same request.</aside>